Bremelanotide: Contraindications

 Due to its effects on blood pressure (generally a transient increase in systolic blood pressure by 6 mmHg, and diastolic blood pressure by 3 mmHg), bremelanotide is considered contraindicated in people with uncontrolled high blood pressure or cardiovascular disease.
 As long as bremelanotide is not used more than once in one day, it is not expected to cause more severe increases in blood pressure.

 Side effects

 The most frequently encountered side effect of bremelanotide is nausea (40.0%), which may be intolerable to some people.
-The use of anti-nausea medications (e.g. ondansetron) prior to administration of bremelanotide may help to reduce the nausea.
-Other side effects may include flushing (20.3%), injection site reactions (13.2%), headache (11.3%), vomiting (4.8%), cough (3.3%), fatigue (3.2%), hot flushes (2.7%), paresthesia (2.6%), dizziness (2.2%), and nasal congestion (2.1%).
+The use of anti-nausea medications (e.g., ondansetron) prior to administration of bremelanotide may help to reduce the nausea.
+Other side effects may include flushing (20.3%), injection site reactions (13.2%), headache (11.3%), vomiting (4.8%), cough (3.3%), fatigue (3.2%), hot flashes (2.7%), paresthesia (2.6%), dizziness (2.2%), and nasal congestion (2.1%).
 Discoloration of the skin, specifically hyperpigmentation, may occur—especially if bremelanotide is used more than eight times in one month.
 The discoloration may not resolve upon stopping use of bremelanotide, and may occur on the face, gums, or breasts.
 Experiments in animals, even at high doses, failed to find any negative consequence of bremelanotide on fertility.

+An analysis of clinical trials found that obese women reduced their calorie intake and lost weight.
+Another drug with a similar mechanism of action (setmelanotide) is approved for weight loss in rare types of obesity.